SpaceApi-archive/endpoint-scripts/README.md

 To push data to the endpoint scripts the data structure to be sent to the server is a subset of the specification version 13.

-If you wanted to push the door status and two temperature sensor values your measurement unit (Raspberry Pi, Arduino, ...) should use the following structure.
+E.g. to push the door status and two temperature sensor values your measurement unit (Raspberry Pi, Arduino, ...) must use the following structure.

 ```
 {